 It is a rare and wondrous thing when your interest and passion leads you to a place where you find yourself driven to pursue.

-Over the years of pursuing astronomy and learning mostly self tuition I have come to like and dislike certain ways of making observations and enjoying my pursuits in astronomy.
-Doing public sidewalk viewing and large star parties contributed to my style as well.
+As a dedicated amature pursuing astronomy over the years and learning mostly self tuition I have come to like and dislike certain ways of making observations and enjoying my pursuits in astronomy.
+Volunteering at public sidewalk events and attending large star parties contributed to my style of observing as well.

 I really enjoy visual observations and appling historical, scientific info on those observations to give a context as to what I am really looking at.
 I enjoy using my mind's eye with my real eye's.